UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 ## Properties

-### The inverse of a coherently invertible map is transpose coherently invertible
+### The inverse of a coherently invertible map is transpose coherently invertible and vice versa

 The inverse of a coherently invertible map is transpose coherently invertible.
-Of course, there is also a converse construction, and since these are defined by simply moving data around, they are strict inverses to one another.
+Conversely, the inverse of a transpose coherently invertible map is coherently invertible.
+Since these are defined by simply moving data around, they are strict inverses to one another.

 ```agda
 module _